Gary Vaynerchuk has been called a lot of things. Serial entrepreneur. Internet philosopher. Marketing mastermind. Social media genius.

 Vaynerchuk has also been an early investor in numerous successful digital companies like Uber, Venmo, Twitter, Facebook, Snapchat and Birchbox.

 A guy with this kind of track record who makes as many good bets as Vaynerchuk has is definitely someone worth listening to.
-Which is precisely why The Financial Brand booked Gary Vaynerchuk as the opening keynote speaker at the Forum 2019.
-Don’t miss it.
-Register today.
+Which is precisely why The Financial Brand booked Gary Vaynerchuk as the opening keynote speaker for the Forum 2019.

 Gary Vaynerchuk has authored no fewer than six books, including Jab, Jab, Jab Right Hook: How to Tell Your Story in a Noisy World, The Thank You Economy, and Crush It! — all NY Times best-sellers.